Diet and Detoxification

 Amy Branum is an herbalist, Ayurvedic practitioner, flower essence therapist, and mother.
 She has a deep passion for plants, their medicine, and the amazing transformations they can inspire in people.
 Helping people to heal and teaching this work is her passion.
 Since she first began working with herbs in 2000, she has been able to do nothing else.

-Currently, Amy is the lead teacher for the Herbal programs at The Wild Temple School of Yoga & Herbal Wisdom and is a contributing author to Dermveda.com.
+Over the past 3 years, Amy has been teaching the Herbal programs at The Wild Temple School of Yoga & Herbal Wisdom.
+She has recently founded the Northern California School of Botanical Studies.
 She has a clinical practice, Lasya Wellness & Vitality, at the Integrated Ayurveda Clinic in Grass Valley, CA.

 Amy has helped people with a wide range of health problems such as all digestive disorders from indigestion, food sensitivities and constipation to IBS and ulcerative colitis.
 She helps many people with anxiety, stress, insomnia, menstrual disorders, thyroid conditions, and autoimmune disorders.
 Her ultimate goal is to help clients of all ages and health issues to achieve their fullest potential of happiness and well being with herbs, flower essences, diet and lifestyle.